 The target audience for the bi-yearly released Drift is people infatuated with caffeine and a desire to get to know a city through unconventional means with each future issue to be focused on one specific place – by way of the relaxed process of meandering as the name Drift suggests.

-The issue at hand focuses on Melbourne, the home of the flat white, chia seed pudding, and avocado toast, Melbourne is the unsuspecting epicenter of the coffee world, boasting one of the highest concentrations of coffee shops per capita on earth and its spirit is worth the intense focus this issue of Drift puts on it.
+The issue at hand focuses on Melbourne, the unofficial home of the flat white, chia seed pudding, and avocado toast, Melbourne has been declared by many of the coffee world as a coffee capital, boasting one of the highest concentrations of coffee shops pax on this planet and its character merits the intense focus this issue of Drift casts on it.

 Photo from Drift website